HusCod25/EatoraAI/DEPLOYMENT.md

-# Deployment Guide for chompsy.ai
+# Deployment Guide for MunchiesAI™

-This guide provides step-by-step instructions for deploying chompsy.ai to production.
+This guide provides step-by-step instructions for deploying MunchiesAI™ to production.

 ## 📋 Pre-Deployment Checklist